libghostty

 Detailed Description

-Utilities for validating paste data safety.
+Utilities for validating and encoding paste data for terminal input.

 Basic Usage